 The surname Clevelent was first found in Yorkshire where the first records of the family were found in the Yorkshire Poll Tax Rolls of 1370: Johannes de Clyveland; and Robertus de Clyveland, 1379.

-Important Dates for the Clevelent family
+Early History of the Clevelent family

 This web page shows only a small excerpt of our Clevelent research.
 Another 80 words (6 lines of text) covering the years 1575, 1613, 1658, 1613, 1658, 1632, 1645, 1651 and 1717 are included under the topic Early Clevelent History in all our PDF Extended History products and printed products wherever possible.

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Clevelent has appeared include Cleveland, Cleaveland, Clyveland and others.

 Early Notables of the Clevelent family (pre 1700)

 Distinguished members of the family include John Cleveland (1613-1658), an English poet, graduated Christ's College, Cambridge in 1632, opposed the election of Oliver Cromwell as member for Cambridge in the Long Parliament, and lost his college post as a result in 1645.
 His name is properly spelt Cleiveland, from the former residence of the family in Yorkshire.